ta9-genx-leader/SmartStatis/AWS Lambda/Food/GetNextFoodID/README.md

-# GetAllUser package
+# GetNextFoodID package

-  The script is to get all the user from the MySQL database.
+  The script is to get the next food id for the next-inserted food from the MySQL database.

   In order to config the package properly, please download the file named "getAllUser.zip" from this folder.